 Wind Energy FAQs: Generation By Renewables

-This chart shows how much of U.S. electricity comes from each type of renewable generator: hydro, wind, solar, wood, other biomass and geothermal.
-Most notable is the rapid expansion of wind energy which started in 2008 and which was followed by the equally rapid expansion of solar around 2013/2014.
+This chart shows how much of U.S. electricity comes from each type of renewable generator: hydro, wind, solar, wood, other biomass and geothermal over the period from January 2008 to April 2020.

-By breaking out the hydro data, it is possible to see more clearly how much hydro output varies from year-to-year.
-The following chart shows the degree of variability and, surprisingly for some, demonstrates that – at least on an annual basis – hydro output is significantly more variable than that of wind (or solar).
+The following chart breaks out the hydro data and demonstrates, surprisingly for some, that – at least on an annual basis – hydro output is significantly more variable than that of wind (or solar).

-The point is not that one form of generator is inherently better than the other.
-It is not.
-The point is rather that both forms are complimentary.
+The point is not that one type of renewables is inherently better than the other but rather that all forms are complimentary.
 Wind (and solar) play a useful role in balancing out the considerable annual variability in output of hydro electric power stations.
 Hydro also plays a key role in balancing the considerable monthly and daily variability of wind and solar.

 It is also interesting to note that the seasonal output of wind and solar is inversely correlated: wind output peaks in the winter and solar in the summer.
 Yet another illustration of the important role multiple generators play in reducing overall system variability.